-Since you already know that the average salary for a graphic designer in Singapore is $30,791 a year, it is also essential for you to see the wage range as well.
+Since you already know that the average salary for a graphic designer in Singapore is $30,791 a year, it is also essential for you to see the wage range.
 The classification is taken from lowest to highest income and analyzed by salary survey websites.

 These income sample sites mostly ask their users to submit an anonymous inquiry regarding their profession and the number of earnings they make.
-This data is then used to estimate the salary range for any specific job.
+They will use this data to estimate the salary range for any specific job.

 The lowest wage for a graphic designer in Singapore is $2,400.
-This is often the amount of money received by an entry-level employee.
+It is often the amount of money received by an entry-level employee.
 As your experience and expertise grow, the number will change.

 The median income for graphic designers in Singapore is $5,640/month.
 This figure becomes the middle ground between lowest and highest earnings.
-Make sure you receive a monthly salary higher than the median number by honing your skill and expanding your network.
+Ensure you receive a monthly salary higher than the median number by honing your skill and expanding your network.

 The highest pay for graphic designers in Singapore is $8,300.
 Generally, this is the amount that senior graphic designers with many years of experience would receive.

 Graphic design, like all other occupations, has categories.
 They based these categories on each graphic designer’s level of responsibility, working hours, and final remuneration.

 Regardless of which of these four categories you fall into, the main job remains the same.
 It conveys information through visual communication that includes aesthetic qualities as a work of art.

 Freelance graphic designers are those who are self-employed.
 Although they work for a client, they will set their own working time as well as their fees.
 The freelancers also have rate cards, which dictate how much their service fees are and will usually get paid once they have done the project.